Book a FREE 15-Minute Telehealth Consultation to Discuss Pain Relief Options. (Most Insurance Accepted).

 To protect the spinal cord, you have a column of spinal bones stacked from your skull to your tailbone.
 Some people have a smaller spinal canal from birth, but for most people, spinal stenosis occurs as a result of an injury or other condition.

-Our Atlanta spine doctors also see bone spurs that cause spinal stenosis.
+Spine doctors also see bone spurs that cause spinal stenosis.
 Bone spurs can happen when arthritis causes wear and tear that leads to the formation of new bone.
 They can jut out into the spinal canal, leading to pain and other symptoms.

 Herniated discs can also cause spinal stenosis.
 Discs are cushions that work like shock absorbers between your spinal bones, or vertebrae.
 A herniated disc can cause the disc’s soft inner material to leak out, affecting the nerves and spinal cord.

-Get spinal stenosis treatment in Atlanta, GA, when you call 770.232.6243.
+Get spinal stenosis treatment GA, when you call 770.232.6243.

+spinal stenosis treatment, image of an elderly woman leaning forward to grasp her lower back with her left hand, while her right hand grasps the arm of a couch for support.
 Degenerative disc disease is another common cause of spinal pain.
 This condition is when the spinal discs that cushion your vertebrae begin to deteriorate.
 When healthy, spinal discs allow you to move, twist, and bend with ease.

 Although everyone experiences some wear and tear to their discs as they age, those with severe degenerative disc disease can find it difficult to manage the pain.